Skip to main content

 Amazon Kindle vs. Kindle Paperwhite: design and durability

-At first glance, the 2022 Kindle and 2021 Kindle Paperwhite don’t look all that different.
-They both feature a plastic construction with an e-ink screen, plus the Kindle logo emblazoned on the front.
-You’ll also get USB-C charging on both — a welcome upgrade over the Micro-USB of the prior models.
+At first glance, the 2024 Kindle and 2024 Kindle Paperwhite don’t look all that different, except for their new colors.
+They both feature a plastic construction with an e-ink screen, with the Kindle logo emblazoned on the front.
+You’ll also get USB-C charging on both, which marks an upgrade over the Micro USB of prior models, though it isn’t a new feature for either line.

 Once you take that second glance, though, you’ll quickly notice some subtle but important design differences that set the premium Paperwhite apart.
 It’s slightly larger — a little over half an inch in both directions — but not so much that you really notice it.
-However, it also manages to sport a distinctively larger screen at 6.8 inches thanks to the smaller bezels.
+However, it also manages to sport a distinctively larger screen at 7 inches thanks to its smaller bezels.
 While opinions are mixed on whether that’s a good thing, since it provides less space for your thumb when reading, it’s hard to argue against a larger display.
+Amazon has nixed the 8GB option for the Paperwhite as well, so you’re automatically upgraded to a much roomier 16GB device, no matter which model you choose.

 The Kindle Paperwhite also features IPX8 water resistance, which the standard Kindle lacks entirely.
 This means you can feel more confident taking it to the beach, using it by the pool, or even sitting in your hot tub — all of which are great places to use a standalone e-book reader instead of a more expensive and fragile tablet.